Audio Sermons

 • Beware of acting on intuition, while being passive to revelation

-• God declares His wrath to get Moses to pray on the people’s behalf
+• God declares his wrath to get Moses to pray on the people’s behalf

 3. God’s man raised up